-Earlier, on July 1, the Godot Foundation announced it will revise contributor guidelines to restrict generative AI use.
-The policy shift follows a surge in low-quality AI-generated pull requests that overwhelm volunteer reviewers.
+The Godot Foundation announced it will revise contributor guidelines to restrict generative AI use, citing a surge of low-quality AI-generated pull requests that overwhelm volunteer reviewers.
 The new rules prohibit AI-generated code, AI agent submissions, and AI-written communication, with exceptions for simple tools like code completion and machine translation.
-The change reflects a growing tension in open-source communities between the accessibility of generative AI tools and the sustainability of volunteer-led code review processes.
+Separately, developer Stein Makes Games posted on Bluesky that GDScript accepts Sumerian and Akkadian cuneiform characters as identifiers, drawing attention to the engine's support for Unicode Standard Annex #31.

 Synthesized by Yomimono from the cited Yomimono stories below, each itself